FrantzT/pi-gobo/README.md

 Install

+Transmitter

 Arduino 1.8.5 and change its name to Arduino_0185 (that helps to differentiate the IDE environments) This IDE will be used for creating the test DMX signal source It needs DMXSimple library to be installed
+\
+Reciever

 Arduino 0023 - Legacy

 This IDE will be used for the actual DMX receiver
-		All software package is here http://www.maxpierson.me/wp-content/uploads/2010/10/receiver_rev15.zip
-		It needs swap of the Hardware serial library (HardwareSerial.cpp) Place it in /Applications/Arduino_0023.app/Contents/Resources/JAVA/hardware/arduino/cores/arduino/
+All software package is here http://www.maxpierson.me/wp-content/uploads/2010/10/receiver_rev15.zip It needs swap of the Hardware serial library (HardwareSerial.cpp) Place it in /Applications/Arduino_0023.app/Contents/Resources/JAVA/hardware/arduino/cores/arduino/

+!
 Hack:
-	Comment out the section bellow in HardwareSerial0.cpp to get it working with Arduino IDE 1.8.5 /* commented out to get it working with DMX code PZ082818
+Comment out the section bellow in HardwareSerial0.cpp to get it working with Arduino IDE 1.8.5

+/* commented out to get it working with DMX code PZ082818
 		#if defined(USART_RX_vect) ISR(USART_RX_vect)
 		#elif defined(USART0_RX_vect) ISR(USART0_RX_vect)
 		#elif defined(USART_RXC_vect) ISR(USART_RXC_vect) // ATmega8